-Showing landlords and apartment complexes that you capable of making monthly payments goes a long way towards offsetting your credit score.
-For example, if they are asking for $1,000 a month and you have a job that pays $4,000 a month, they will be more comfortable believing you can make rent.
+Showing landlords and apartment complexes that you can make monthly payments go a long way towards offsetting your credit score.
+For example, if they ask for $1,000 a month and have a job that pays $4,000 a month, they will be more comfortable believing you can make rent.

 Dispute Credit Errors

-Disputing credit errors can help improve your credit score a few points and make it easier to get into an apartment.
+Disputing credit errors can help improve your credit score by a few points and make it easier to get into an apartment.
 Experts believe that errors exist on at least 20 percent of all reports.
-So even if it isn’t likely, it is still worth checking out if it helps you get into a home.
+Even if it isn't likely, it is still worth checking out if it helps you get into a home.

 Expand the Reference Section